BigVikingGames/Bragi/README.md

 Standardizes all of our projects linting.
 This repository must be public for all of our other projects to be able to access it without having to each contain a key for access.

+Requirements:
+MacOS or Windows with Windows Subsystem for Linux

 Setup:

 1. If linting has not yet been added to your project then add Bragi as a submodule from root of your project under the .github/linters folder: